AntonyJR/SplitJoin/README.md

 ## Deployment
 There are a number of ways to deploy the service:

 * Run standalone using "python3 splitjoin.py".
-Note that this requires [aiohttp] package.
+Note that this requires [aiohttp] and [markdown] packages.
 * Run as a docker image using "docker run -p 8080:8080 docker.io/antonyjreynolds/splitjoin:latest"
 * Deploy to Kubernetes using [deployment.yaml], if using Oracle OCI then the service deployment [service-oci-lb.yaml] will create a load balancer.